heavyk/shake-sphere/alls-well-that-ends-well.md

 	may be ten times found; by being ever kept, it is ever lost: 'tis too cold a companion; away with 't!
 	```
-in those first three lines, there is a lot of sexual and warlike imagery, which basically is saying: "if mars loses his virginity, then he loses his strength and dies in battle (and so therefore the city he's protecting falls)". the other part of the imagery goes something like this: if vulcan (parolles) has sex with a woman, then it's fine, because he's essentially a pretty bad guy (like the clown) and he's got to repent for all of the bad things that he's done by marrying and making new children (that are non-bad-guys or virgins). however, his primary motivation is not to atone for his sins, but that he's driven by his flesh (ie the devil) to desire women, instead.
+in those first three lines, there is a lot of sexual and warlike imagery, which basically is saying: "if mars loses his virginity, then he loses his strength and dies in battle (and so therefore the city he's protecting falls)". the other part of the imagery goes something like this: if the other guys (vulcan? parolles?) has sex with a woman, then it's fine, because he's essentially a pretty bad guy (like the clown) and in order to repent for all of the bad things that he's done, he can just marry and make new children (that are non-bad-guys or virgins). however, his primary motivation is not to atone for his sins, but that he's driven by his flesh (ie the devil) to desire women, instead.
 	```
 	Clown
 	In Isbel's case and mine own.
 Service is no